tcfw/ocs/specs/CKI.md

 - "a": Algorithm as uint8
 - "s": Signature as a byte slice
 - "p": Public Reference as byte slice

+Extension fields MUST use the shorthand map key as follos when encoded using MessagePack:

+- "t": Type as uint16
+- "d": Data as byte slice

 ### CertType